Create an account sign-up-diamond

 Popular camping sites outside of Plitvice Lakes National Park

-Camping Plitvice - This highly rated campground near Entrance 1 is more like a camping resort.
+Camping Plitvice - This highly rated campground near the Northern entrance is more like a camping resort.
 Camping Plitvice features a pool, restaurant, camping pitches and mobile homes.

 Camping Korana - A clean and well maintained campground just 13.0 km from the park.
 This campground offers daily shuttle service to an entrance.

 Big Bear Plitvice Nature Resort - A hospitable resort featuring camping pitches and mobile homes.
-This resort is located approximately 38.0 km from Entrance 2.
+This resort is located approximately 38.0 km from the Southern entrance.

-Camp Fortuna - This campground is a highly rated budget option close to Entrance 2.
+Camp Fortuna - This campground is a highly rated budget option close to the Southern entrance.

 Plitvice Lakes National Park lakes and waterfalls in Plitvicka Jezera Croatia